SquareGPS/navixy-api/docs/backend-api/getting-started/introduction.md

 ---
 title: Getting Started
-description: Getting started with Navixy Backend API
+description: Getting started with Navixy User Interface API
 ---
-Welcome to the Navixy Backend API documentation.
+Welcome to the Navixy User Interface API documentation.
 This guide is designed to help developers integrate third-party solutions with the Navixy platform.
 Here, you will find comprehensive information on API calls, workflows, and best practices.

 ## Overview